 And this brings us back to the importance of genetic testing.
 In order to detect these different mutations in your cancer tissue, medical science has developed a variety of genetic tests.
 These tests will provide your doctor with all the genetic information they need to be able to know what specific targeted therapies will and won’t work for your form of cancer.

 If you or a loved one has received a diagnosis of cancer and wants to ensure their treatment plan is optimal, please email or call us today.
-Our cancer specialists will get back to you within 24 hours to answer all your questions – and/or help you access the genetic tests you need.
+Our Cancer Care Research and Advocacy Specialists will get back to you within 24 hours to answer all your questions – and/or help you access the genetic tests you need.

 Register for a Precision Second Opinion, to discuss your specific case.